 - London School of Economics

 - University College London

-These are the top 5 universities in the UK and for the first time three students have been offered places to study medicine and dentistry.
+These are 4 of the top 5 universities in the UK.
 All this is a result of the opportunities these students have taken since they started at Hertswood in year 7, the choices they made at the different stages of their education and hard work.

 Making Choices in Year 8

 Year 8 choices are one of the most important stages on the path to success in whichever field you hope to excel in the future.

 Grade 5 is now a 'good pass' at GCSE.
 Gaining a grade 5 in maths, English and as many other subjects as possible will ensure that students have access to the widest range of choices possible at age 16 and beyond.
 Students wanting to continue to the top universities and apprenticeships will need to focus on gaining the higher grades.

 Students at Hertswood like those in schools across England will be following courses leading to the English Baccalaureate.
 This includes the following subjects:

 At Hertswood we are committed to ensuring that students leave school with the same qualifications at the same standards that students from other schools have.
 This means that the life chances of Hertswood students are at least as good if not better than other students.